 - ANU College ANU College of Asia and the Pacific

 - Areas of interest Non Language Asian Studies, Cultural Studies, History, Asian Studies, Asia Pacific Studies More...

 This course treats the development of Japanese culture from earliest times to the early 19th century in the context of the major political and social forces that moulded the country's history.
 The course covers major periods and cultural epochs of Japanese history, but particular attention will be paid to samurai culture and systems of social control from the 12th century onwards.
 The themes to be covered include the formation and the evolving conceptions of Japan's identity, politics, economic development, social trends, and religion, as well as Japan's interaction with Asian and European civilizations.
 The course aims to provide students with a basic factual knowledge in Japanese history and to assist them in understanding modern Japanese society in its historical context to develop the ability to assess and think critically about historical issues.

 Upon successful completion, students will have the knowledge and skills to:

-Analysis: Historical analysis; students will undergo formative assessment in the form of essay and book review writing.
+- Analyse historical events and undergo formative assessment in the form of essay writing.

 This is a co-taught course.
 Any cap on enrolments in one course applies to both courses combined.